fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I have added the arduino_dc_throttle code to the repository.
 At the moment it is stand alone and can be controlled from the Arduino IDE.
 I would like to have a version which could be controlled from another Arduino either through the Serial port or I2C.

+I want to develop a unit with a keypad and encoder as a CBUS module.
+I have used both in the past standalone, so will have the code somewhere.
+If this is on a MEGA it will have a spare serial port.

 ### 3rd June

 Testing of CANTOTEM 1c beta 3 with criticalEvent code.
 A first test has been successful.
 Now I need to update the code in CAN1602BUT to display the correct message.